apify/actor-scraper/web-scraper/README.md

 ## Output

-Ouput is a dataset containing extracted data for each scraped page.
+Output is a dataset containing extracted data for each scraped page.

 ### Dataset
 For each of the scraped URLs, the dataset contains an object with results and some metadata.